Uchucklesaht First Nation

 The Uchucklesaht Tribe, or Uchucklesaht First Nation, is a modern treaty government located on the west coast of Vancouver Island in British Columbia, Canada.
 It is a member of the Maa-nulth Treaty Society and the Nuu-chah-nulth Tribal Council.

+History

 In 1881, only 56 people were still considered Uchucklesaht.
 They were assigned their current reservation in the 1880s.
 In 1881, the inhabitants were divided into eight families with between 3 and 10 members.
 The oldest member of the tribe was the fisherman Hahklin, aged 70.
 The chief was Kut luk sulh (40), who headed a family of ten.

 There are only a few names of recognizable European origin among the adults, but these appear more frequently among the children.
 In 1891, only 41 Uchucklesaht were still living on the reservation, divided among five families.